Introduction

 job_name: review

 Each job runs in its own tmux pane.
 ClawTab groups them under the same tmux window (named cwt-myapp), splitting panes when a window already exists.
-This means you can run deploy, lint, and review simultaneously as parallel agents - each with their own instructions but sharing the same project context.
+You can run deploy, lint, and review simultaneously as parallel agents - each with their own instructions but sharing the same project context.

 This pairs well with agent swarms.
 Instead of running multiple copies of the same task, you run different specialized agents that each handle one aspect of your workflow.

 Folder jobs support cron scheduling just like any other ClawTab job.
-This turns your .cwt/ configurations into recurring automated workflows.
+This turns your job configurations into recurring automated workflows.

 Common patterns: